Wolf administration to invest $10 million to support early childhood educators

 HARRISBURG, Pa.
-(WHTM) — Governor Tom Wolf announced his administration will make a $10 million investment in Pennsylvania’s children through a workforce development program.
+(WHTM) — Gov. Tom Wolf announced his administration will make a $10 million investment in Pennsylvania’s children through a workforce development program.

 The program will help early childhood workers gain valuable credentials and advance their professional careers.